microsoft/FluidFramework/docs/content/start/property-binder/property-binder-runtime-representation.md

 * a Vector runtime representation may have a .normalize() function that sets the correct length

-## Runtime Representation and Property Binding Relationship
+## Runtime Representation and DataBinding Relationship

-Property bindings are intended to map values from the *Property DDS* to runtime representations, while the runtime representation represents an alternate view of the *Property*.
-The property binding and the runtime representations can work together to manage the state in the application.
+DataBindings are intended to map values from the *Property DDS* to runtime representations, while the runtime representation represents an alternate view of the *Property*.
+The DataBinding and the runtime representations can work together to manage the state in the application.

 For example, consider a Camera object that is represented using a THREE.js